David Hyman: Beats Music

-In 2012, Hyman was CEO of Beats Music, the music subscription service created as an offshoot to Beats By Dre.
+In 2012, Hyman was CEO of Beats Music, the music subscription service created as an offshoot of Beats By Dre.
 Beats Music was subsequently sold to Apple along with Beats By Dre for $3 billion.

 Blin.gy

-In 2016 Hyman developed Blin.gy, the first augmented-reality mobile application enabling video segmentation, allowing anyone to superimpose their own video or image into any video simply using their built-in mobile phone camera.
+In 2016 Hyman developed Blin.gy, the first augmented-reality mobile application enabling video segmentation, allowing anyone to superimpose their video or image into any video simply using their built-in mobile phone camera.
 There, he oversaw the development of a proprietary lightweight neural network to run on a mobile GPU with an inference engine trained to identify and separate humans from their background environments.

 Blin.gy closed its operations in September 2017.
 Hyman wrote a eulogy to the company.

 Unagi Scooters

 In November 2018, Hyman launched Unagi Scooters on Kickstarter, generating $240,000 in revenue.
-Unagi has been praised as the leading portable electric scooter by numerous publications including The Verge, Gizmodo, and Endgadget.
+Unagi has been praised as a quality portable electric scooter by numerous publications including The Verge, Gizmodo, and Endgadget.